 Today there are many reasons why life at work can become a real nightmare.
 It’s not always easy to recognize the causes of professional unhappiness, so we’re giving you the top 4 to help you become aware of what you could change to make your work better.

-4 Main reasons why we are unhappy at work
+4 Main reasons why we are dissatisfied at work

 Lack of recognition, overworking, a horrible environment, etc.… Office life can sometimes be very difficult for employees.
 This unhappiness at work can cause serious symptoms from stress to a burn-out or even depression.
 Therefore, it’s important to know the causes of unhappiness at work to better identify risky situations in the company.
 Here are the top 4.